 "Dear Patti Smith, When you were raising your kids in St Clair Shores, were you ever lonely like me?"

-Fifteen years ago, Ramona published a book of essays that made the New York Times Bestseller List and for a brief moment, she was a Literary It-Girl.
-But now, in her 40’s, exhausted, her creative life is on hold.
-Ramona is a single mother living in Queens, working at a pet clinic and raising her precocious daughter, Kiki.
+Fifteen years ago, essayist Ramona Lee published a book that made the New York Times Bestseller List and, for a brief moment, was a Literary It-Girl.
+Now in her 40’s, exhausted, her creative life is on hold, Ramona is a single mother working at a pet clinic and raising her precocious daughter, Kiki.
 But when Ramona’s estranged husband Carlos, an actor, tells her that a hot filmmaker’s newest project seems blatantly ripped from Ramona’s life, old wounds reopen.
 Ramona's ex-bestie Imani thinks she's overreacting ( "Consider it an homage" Imani advises) but Ramona feels wrecked.

-Ramona finally wrangles a meeting with the filmmaker, who is charming but guarded.
-He admits to "borrowing" her story, but before Ramona can claim her due, Kiki calls — she's stranded and needs her mom.
+Finally, Ramona wrangles a meeting with the filmmaker.
+He admits to "borrowing" her story but before Ramona can claim her due, Kiki calls — she's stranded and needs her mom.
 Ramona sees that she's no longer the girl in those old essays and also knows she will write again but right now, her first line of duty is her daughter.
 Ramona rushes to Kiki.
 And on Rockaway Beach, a sighting!
 Is it Patti Smith?
-Or perhaps a sign that she's okay.
+Or just a sign that Ramona is all right?

 WHY WE NEED THIS MOVIE RIGHT NOW